-But that doesn't even scratch the surface of what a botnet is, nor what it's capable of.
-For a full, in-depth look at the technology, we've rounded up you need to know about the vicious attackers that have infected millions of systems worldwide.
+What we've described above, however, doesn't even scratch the surface of what a botnet is, nor what it's capable of.
+For a full, in-depth look at the technology, we've rounded up all you need to know about them.

-The problem came when someone figured out how to mobilise these types of networks against others.
-Since then, numerous botnets have emerged to deliver devastating yet rudimentary low-cost attacks.
+The problem came when someone worked out a way to mobile these types of networks against other ones.
+From then on, countless botnets have emerged to cause havoc for a relatively low cost attack.

 The purpose of a botnet is to self-propagate, spreading to machines and infecting them with a Trojan that typically sits idle and remains hidden until activated.
 Once switched on, an infected system will go to work in tandem with other devices on the bot network, pooling resources into a single action.

 What that action is depends on the purpose of the botnet.
 It's common for criminals to use the processing power of an infected machine to launch distributed denial of service (DDoS) attacks against other networks.

 Yet most the of work performed by botnets is behind the scenes.
 They're often deployed to churn out spam emails to millions of users, usually laced with Trojans designed to ensnare new devices.
 Botnets can even be hired to bombard a website with traffic to artificially inflate a site's visitor rate.

 Analysing the economic impact of botnets

 Historically, botnets targeted online financial institutions as that's where the money is at.
 Today, currencies have spread to all corners of the internet, making every business a target.

 Business intelligence is one crucial, but previously overlooked area for organisations.
 Now, firms are finding more utility in analytics tools than ever before and certainly rely on such insights to remain competitive.